 With regard to mandated language, in California there are very few requirements but many provisions are mandated whether or not they are in the lease.
 Some provisions, such as an attorney fees clause, are not required but if they are not included they are non-existent.
 In California most often it is the lessor that is having trouble with the lessee.
 Thus, if the lessor must sue there is almost no ability to obtain attorney fees unless there is a provision in the lease to do so.
 Surface use is another big issue here that should be taken care of on a case-by-case basis.

-Ms. Pledger is absolutely right, there are things that are not spelled out in many leases that the lessee may do if there is no lease language absolutely forbidding it, like sell to an affiliate at half price and base your royalty on that half price received and then there is marketing costs which could be another 48% of your royalty for gathering separating, compressing, dehydrating and moving your gas to market, oil has some charges but gas has some real royalty check killers.
-It's how the guy with 4 wells on his farm can receive royalty checks in Pennsylvania for $0.10 a month.
-You can't only watch for what a lease says, you have to know what is assumed without it ever being mentioned.
+Ms. Pledger is absolutely right, there are things that are not spelled out in many leases that the lessee may do if there is no lease language absolutely forbidding it, like sell to an affiliate at half price and base your royalty on that half price received and then there are marketing costs which could be another 48% of your royalty for gathering, separating, compressing, dehydrating, and moving your gas to market.
+Oil has some charges but gas has some real royalty check killers.
+It’s how the guy with 4 wells on his farm can receive royalty checks in Pennsylvania for $0.10 a month.
+You can’t only watch for what a lease says, you have to know what is assumed without it ever being mentioned.
 I recommend getting professional help with a lease.

 The link below will allow you to download a lease that a Mineral Owner named Christine put together with the help of her attorney.
-It is one of the best I have ever seen as far as protecting the Mineral Owner's rights an suggest you consider all it's provisions.
+It is one of the best I have ever seen as far as protecting the Mineral Owner’s rights and suggest you consider all its provisions.

 Much appreciated!